zellwk/edits/blog posts/rating stars/Star Rating Re-imagined with Flexbox.md

 }
 ```

-Try inspecting the stars once youv'e attached the `row-reverse` property to `.stars`.
+Try inspecting the stars once you've attached the `row-reverse` property to `.stars`.
 You'll see something like the following:

 ![](row-reverse.gif)

 Notice how the first star in the DOM is now the rightmost star while the last star in the DOM is the leftmost star?

 Now, if you hover over the second star from the left, you'll see that two stars are filled up.
-That's exactly what we needed!
+That's exactly what we need!

 ![](hover-left.gif)

 Let's dive deeper and see why this works.

 If you're hovering over the second star from the left, you're effectively hovering onto the fourth star in the DOM.
 The `.star:hover svg` selector we used matches the fourth star and changes it's fill to `orange`.

 The `.star:hover ~ .star svg` selector matches any stars that come after the hovered star.
 In this case, that's the fifth star (or the leftmost star).
 Hence, the leftmost star gets filled up with `orange` as well.

 Yay!
 Problem solved with only three lines of CSS! :)

 Let's move on to the next challenge.
 If the user hovers over the second star on the left, we (visually) know that two stars are filled up.
-Now, we need to is to know how many stars are filled up programmatically so we can do something with it.
+Now, all we need is to know how many stars are filled up programmatically so we can do something with it.

 ## Detecting the number of stars

 With our current markup and CSS, the only way to detect the number of stars is to use JavaScript.
 Make sure you disable `pointer-events` on the SVG elements before we move on since it'll mess around with the JavaScript functionality.

 ```css
 svg {